valbok/mphf/README.md

 Minimal perfect hash functions are widely used for memory efficient storage and fast retrieval of items from static sets.

 **********
-CHM - http://habrahabr.ru/post/254431/ - Overview of the algorithm.
+CHM
 ===

-An optimal algorithm for generating minimal perfect hash functions based on random graphs.
+Overview of the algorithm: http://habrahabr.ru/post/254431 An optimal algorithm for generating minimal perfect hash functions based on random graphs.

 The algorithm is probabilistic, involving generation of random graphs.